AWS Bedrock Integration

 ## Troubleshooting

-2. **Model Not Found**: Ensure the model name matches exactly in your config
+2. **Model Not Found**: Confirm the model ID matches your region exactly (including any `eu.`/`us.` prefix).

-3. **Connection Issues**: Check that LiteLLM proxy is running on the correct port
+4. **Connection Issues (proxy only)**: Check that the LiteLLM proxy is running on the expected port.

 ## Resources